-A Look at the Surprising Aftermath of Bill and Melinda Gates' Divorce Filing - E!
+A Look at the Surprising Aftermath of Bill Gates and Melinda Gates' Divorce - E!
 Online

 "I used to think I wouldn't be all that interested in the baby until she was two or so and could talk," Bill told TIME when Jennifer was about 7 months old.
 "But I'm totally into it now.
 She's just started to say 'ba-ba' and have a personality."

-Still, despite the resources at her disposal, it was important to Melinda that the household tasks she and her husband tackled themselves be split as equitably as was feasible between them.
-In her book, Melinda admitted to being pleasantly surprised when Bill offered to take on some of the driving when Jennifer started kindergarten at a school that was both great and at least 30 minutes away from their house.
+Still, despite the resources at her disposal, it was important to Melinda that the household tasks be split as equitably as was feasible between her and Bill.
+In her book, Melinda admitted to being pleasantly surprised when her husband offered to take on some of the driving when Jennifer started kindergarten at a school that was at least 30 minutes away from their house.

 "It'll give me time to talk with Jen," he told his wife.
 So he made the drive twice a week, to the school and then back past the house toward Microsoft, which was in the opposite direction.